$\rm{A}^{\rm{SAR}}$: $\varepsilon$-Optimal Graph Search for Minimum Expected-Detection-Time Paths with Path Budget Constraints for Search and Rescue (SAR): Discussion

 \section{Discussion}

 Figure \ref{fig:four} shows that \asar finds a better solution in terms of MTTD than the ACO planner in \cite{Pérez-Carabaza_2018} and the parallel-track patterns.
 The \(\varepsilon\!=\!1.0\) configuration achieved truncated MTTD objective values that were 3.18\% lower on average than the median solutions produced by ACO and 39\% lower on average than the parallel tracks searches.
-Even the weighted setting, \(\varepsilon\!=\!1.1\), remained within $1.15\%$ of the optimal truncated MTTD objective on average and outperformed the median ACO solution in all experiments.
+Even the weighted setting, \(\varepsilon\!=\!1.1\), produced a solution less than $101.5\%$ of the optimal truncated MTTD objective on average and outperformed the median ACO solution in all experiments.

 \asar finds these better solutions faster than ACO and provides formal solution quality guarantees.
 Our implementation of ACO was not performance optimized, so exact ACO run times are not included, but the experimental section of \cite{Pérez-Carabaza_2018} runs ACO for 50s before convergence on problems with significantly shorter path budgets.
 The number of ants per generation is proportional to path budget and the time required for ant to construct a path increases with path budget.
 This implies that significantly more computational time would be required for convergence on real scenarios. \asar can find the optimal path in less time and found paths within 1.15\% of optimum on average within 0.1 seconds.
 This shows that \asar can be used in real-world scenarios.